jseparovic/MQL4CSharp/README.md

 ```

 ### Some Backtesting notes
-On initial backtests runs, it would seem that the onTimer function is not implemented in Metatrader.
-As the key feature to running MQL commands from the strategy thread relies on the onTimer function, it simply would not work using ontimer.
-I've added it to onTick, so commands should get executed on the same tick as a signal or maybe the next tick.
-Using tick data this is probably ok.
-With 1 min data it may execute the trade a minute later.
+Backtesting now works by executing commands in the onTick() method (as well as onTimer()) as onTimer is not supported in Strategy Tester.
+The onTick method in MQL will now continue to process commands until it detects the IsExecutingOnTick() to be false, so that all commands are run within the same tick.
+This could probably do with some further optimisation.